 Using the same country ranking of Table 3, three other indicators of country-level banking competition are shown in Table 4.
 This concerns an H-statistic, a ratio of pre-tax bank profit to revenues for retail activities, and the share of retail banking income of the top three banks in estimated total retail income (CR-3, a revenue concentration ratio).
 While there is some consistency across these measures, it is sporadic.
-For example, Spain and Italy are the most competitive countries according to the revenue concentration ratio (CR-3) but the CESPREAD measure and the H-statistic both place Italy among the least competitive countries.
-Further, the profit/revenue ratio suggests that Spain (which has the highest ratio of retail profits to revenues) is ranked as the most uncompetitive but in terms of non-interest income activities (CENII), Spain appears to be very competitive.
-Overall, the Rs between the H-statistic, the profit/revenue ratio, and the CR-3 revenue concentration measure range from .002 to .05 across the 11 countries.
-The Rs are only slightly higher when these three measures are related to CENII or CESPREAD while the R between these latter two measures is .53.
+For example, Spain and Italy are the most competitive countries according to the revenue concentration ratio (lowest CR-3) but the H-statistic ranks Italy last with the lowest relationship between input costs and output price (suggesting that prices are not determined by costs).
+While Italy has the lowest ratio of retail profits to revenue, suggesting competition, both $CE{NII}$ and $CE{SPREAD}$ (Table 3) rank Italy 8th in competition efficiency.
+Further, the profit/revenue ratio suggests that Spain (which has the highest ratio of retail profits to revenues) is ranked as the most uncompetitive but in terms of non-interest income activities ( $CE{NII}$ ), Spain appears to be very competitive.
+Overall, the $R^2$ s between the H-statistic, the profit/revenue ratio, and the CR-3 revenue concentration measure range from .02 to .05 across the 11 countries.
+The $R^2$ s are only slightly higher when these three measures are related to $CE{NII}$ or $CE{SPREAD}$ where the range is from .00 to .13.